Let’s be absolutely clear: There is no one, right way to market your work.

 That radio commercial with a catchy jingle—could you travel back in time to when radio spots were still relevant?
 Kidding … but could you sponsor a podcast, or a YouTube channel?

 If you look around and keep your mind open to the possibilities, there are as many ways to market yourself as there are bikers at a rib joint.
 Try a few things.
 Experiment.
+Best practices are not the only practices.
 And do at least one thing every day that moves you along the course.